JayJan03/Most-Influential-Object-in-SCVQA/README.md

 Replication of some of the results obtained in this project requires knowledge of Photoshop.
 MIO can be removed from the image using Clone Stamp tool of Photoshop.

+The creation of image features after feature manipulation is done using Faster RCNN

 Contents of folders:

 0img : for replacing features with uniform noise